A7med7777/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 <br>7-update_dictionary.py: a function that replaces or adds key/value in a dictionary.
 <br>8-simple_delete.py: a function that deletes a key in a dictionary.
 <br>9-multiply_by_2.py: a function that returns a new dictionary with all values multiplied by 2
+<br>10-best_score.py: a function that returns a key with the biggest integer value.